Table of Contents What are Shadow IT Benefits?What are Shadow IT...

 For SaaS renewals, a Consumer Price Index (CPI) based annual uplift of no more than 5 percent is relatively standard.
 In the best-case scenario, there would be no annual increase in pricing for the current agreement term, but a 2% to 5% range is common or acceptable.

 Both data issues and uncapped renewal pricing can create significant challenges when looking at an enterprise-grade application to deliver a mission-critical function for your business.
 If not already, be sure to include these items in your IT procurement or sourcing checklist when negotiating new SaaS agreements or when renewing existing ones.

-How do you recommend clients locate critical SaaS agreement details?
+How do you recommend clients locate critical SaaS contract details?

 It can be hit or miss.
 In a majority of cases, you’ll find that contract information stored on a shared drive or online file share location.
 Most organizations don’t have extravagant systems for contract management.
 In some instances, fully executed vendor agreements or records are still in the email archives of specific individuals.

 Many organizations don’t always have the latest amendments or contracts in a centralized location, so what you find could be an older or unsigned version, missing key entitlements or subscription terms.
 You must then piece the puzzle together when trying to collect or gather all of the details around your SaaS arrangement with a vendor.
 In many cases, companies do not have a complete and accurate inventory of their vendor agreements, along with a handle over application deployments, so the challenge becomes finding the right people with the correct information who can help.